scicloj/scicloj.github.io/content/en/docs/community/groups/ds4clj/index.md

 ## chat
 - We'll use a dedicated stream at the [Clojurians Zulip](https://clojurians.zulipchat.com/) chat.
 - Stream: [ds4clj](https://clojurians.zulipchat.com/#narrow/stream/330924-ds4clj)
+- It is recommended to follow a few of the other [chat streams](../../chat).

 ## time
 - We'll have a class once a month.